danielselbachtechofc/server-dns-secondary-ipv4/README.md

 This script sets up a secondary DNS server using BIND 9 on Debian 12.
 It configures the server to act as a slave for specified zones.

 ## Usage
-Replace placeholders in `server-dns-secondary-ipv4.sh` with your actual server details:
+Replace placeholders in `setup-dns-server-secondary.sh.sh` with your actual server details:

 `[YOUR_SERVER_IP]`
 `[FORWARDER_1_IP], [FORWARDER_2_IP]`